-For additional information on handling slug pellets, refer to the manufacturer's instructions and the general safety precautions for handling crop protection agents (in Germany, data sheet No. 18 of the Federal Biological Research Centre for Agriculture and Forestry (BBA)).
+For additional information on handling slug pellets, refer to the manufacturer's instructions and the general safety precautions for handling crop protection agents.

 - When spreading slug pellets, ensure that the outlet opening are always covered with product and make sure to always drive at a constant speed.
 A residue of approx. 0.7 kg for each hopper tip remains, which is impossible to spread according to the intended use of the fertiliser.
 To empty the spreader, open the slider and catch the flow of product (using a tarp, for example). - For the spreader settings, refer to the separate setting chart for green manure seed, grain and slug pellets (optional).
 This information can serve as guide numbers only.
-Carry out a spread rate check before use. - Slug pellets must not be mixed with fertiliser or other materials in an attempt to operate the spreader in a different setting range.
+Carry out a spread rate check before use.